rtreacy87/Matrix_Computations/chapter1/row_v_col/README.md

 ## Key Takeaways

 1. **Test first, optimize second** - correctness is non-negotiable; use the test suite before benchmarking
+2. **Use compare_implementations() for easy benchmarking** - comparing implementations is now just a few lines of code
-2. **Separate shared inputs from per-test outputs** - the BenchmarkConfig pattern ensures fair comparisons
+3. **Separate shared inputs from per-test outputs** - the BenchmarkConfig pattern ensures fair comparisons
-3. **No algorithm is universally best** - performance depends on problem size and hardware
+4. **No algorithm is universally best** - performance depends on problem size and hardware
-4. **Cache capacity matters more than you think** - the crossover point reveals your cache size
+5. **Cache capacity matters more than you think** - the crossover point reveals your cache size
-5. **Theory vs practice** - always benchmark!
+6. **Theory vs practice** - always benchmark!
 Intuition about "row-major" access can be misleading
-6. **Multiple factors interact** - matrix storage, vector access, register usage, and cache all matter
+7. **Multiple factors interact** - matrix storage, vector access, register usage, and cache all matter
-7. **Real libraries use adaptive algorithms** - BLAS implementations choose strategies based on matrix size
+8. **Real libraries use adaptive algorithms** - BLAS implementations choose strategies based on matrix size

 The goal of this framework is to help you develop intuition through experimentation.
 Happy benchmarking!